Fourier transform for quantum $D$-modules via the punctured torus mapping class group: Relation with the Heisenberg double and quantum Fourier transform

 Since $\tilde H_0$ is a $H^{[2],coop}$-module algebra, one can form the semi-direct product $\tilde H \rtimes H^{[2],coop}$.
 It is easily checked that $H \ot 1 \subset H^{[2],coop}$ is a coideal subalgebra, hence the following definition makes sense: \begin{defi} The Heisenberg double $D_H$ is the subalgebra $\tilde H_0\rtimes (H\ot 1)$. \end{defi} \begin{rmk} The standard definition of the Heisenberg double involves $H^e$ and the usual dual, instead of $H^{[2]}$ and the braided dual.
 However, it is shown in \cite{Varagnolo2010} that these two algebras are isomorphic. \end{rmk}

 Clearly, the double braiding $\R^{2,1}\R^{1,2}$ satisfies axiom~\eqref{eq:reflec} with $k=0$.
 This is a manifestation of the embedding of the cylinder braid group on $n$ strands into the ordinary braid group on $n+1$ strands.
-We have: \begin{thm}\cite{Jordan2009} The canonical element $X \in D_H \ot H$ together with the image of the double braiding under the inclusion $H\ot H \rightarrow D_H \ot H$ satisfy the commutation relation~\eqref{eq:ellCom}. \end{thm} \begin{cor} There exists a canonical map from the elliptic double to the Heisenberg double. \end{cor} By construction, this map is the identity on the first $\tilde H_0$ component and defined on the second component by the factorization map,
+Let $\phi_H$ be the factorization map .
+We have: \begin{thm}\cite{Jordan2009} The canonical element $X \in D_H \ot H$ together with the image of the double braiding under the inclusion $H\ot H \rightarrow D_H \ot H$ satisfy the commutation relation~\eqref{eq:ellCom}. \end{thm} \begin{cor} There exists a canonical algebra map from the elliptic double to the Heisenberg double, given by the identity on the first $\tilde H_0$ component and defined on the second component by the factorization map $\phi_H$. \end{cor} \begin{proof} It follows from the universal property of Corollary~\ref{cor:universal}. \end{proof} \begin{defi} A quasi-triangular Hopf algebra is called factorizable if $\phi_H$ is injective. \end{defi}